NSO-developer/nso-gitbook/development/concepts/api-overview/java-api-overview.md

             throws DpCallbackException {
                .....
     ```
-*   `existsOptional()`: This callback is called for all type less and optional elements, i.e. `presence` containers and leafs of type `empty`.
-If we have presence containers or leafs of type `empty`, we cannot use the `getElem()` callback to read the value of such a node, since it does not have a type.
-An example of a data model could be:\
+* `existsOptional()`: This callback is called for all type less and optional elements, i.e. `presence` containers and leafs of type `empty` (unless in a union).
+If we have presence containers or leafs of type `empty` (unless in a union), we cannot use the `getElem()` callback to read the value of such a node, since it does not have a type.
+Type `empty` leafs in a union are instead read using `getElem()` callback.
+*   An example of a data model could be:\

     ```